Bonus: Invoice process optimizer blueprint

 If you don’t have a purchasing team, you want to send the request back to the order contact.

-Here is how to create a workflow for resolving price mismatch issue:
+Here is how to create a workflow for resolving price mismatch issues:

-After the matching issues get resolved, the system sends the invoice for payment.
+After the matching issues are resolved, the system sends the invoice for payment.

 If the quantity invoiced is more than what was received, you need someone to confirm if they received the additional items.